marekkrug/marekkrug.de/_tabs/about.md

 I am currently active in the Chaos Computer Club Berlin 👨‍💻 and at Volt Berlin 💜.
 I like programming in Rust 🦀 and Python 🐍 and I like bouldering 🧗🏼.
-I am also a casual NixOS ❄️ User and Linux and Open Source Enthusiast.
+I am also a casual Fedora User and Linux and Open Source Enthusiast.

 Den Source Code dieser Website kannst du dir gerne bei GitHub anschauen: